DONATE NOW

 The marriage of Jacques and Raïssa Maritain was an outstanding example of the encounter between intellectual life and Christianity..
 They were able to demonstrate that faith does not limit or imprison the intelligence.
 On the contrary, it stimulates it and opens it to broader horizons.

-During their years at the Sorbonne, Jacques and Raïssa noted the shortcomings of the materialism positivism, which led professors to reduce philosophy to the mere study of its history.
+During their years at the Sorbonne, Jacques and Raïssa noted the shortcomings of positivist materialism, which led professors to reduce philosophy to the mere study of its history.
 There they also encountered Bergson's philosophy of intuition. which, however, seemed insufficient.

 The next step would be to be baptized in the Catholic Church.
 Neither of them was a practitioner of their religion of origin, Protestantism and Judaism, but the novel "The poor woman" of the combative convert writer Léon Bloy led them to become interested in Catholicism.
 Bloy would be their godfather at Baptism.